This article was last updated on June 1st 2018.

-If your looking to create your very own quadcopter, the you will need to purchase a radio control transmitter.
+If you’re looking to create your very own quadcopter, then you will need to purchase a radio control transmitter.
 This page will be looking at the best radio control transmitters on the market and it should give you a better understanding of which one you should buy.

 It is important to note that transmitters only work with receivers.
 However, most of the time, when you buy a transmitter, you also get a receiver in the package too.
 This is because most receivers only work with their own transmitters.
 Bare this in mind before you make your purchase.

 FrSky is known to be a reliable brand who create high quality products.
 The FrSky Taranis has raised the bar with respect to RC transmitters.
 It uses the entire 2.4GHz band meaning that it has an incredible range.
 However, this is taken further in the Tarnis Plus whereby it has a large backlit LCD that gives you a constant stream of information with regards to how your drone is flying.

 Indeed, the controller has been designed around the OPEN TX software, whereby it has 8 programmable switches, two twist knobs and two easy to get to lateral slider pots.
 It also has a handy SD card slot which you can use to get unlimited memory.
 Also, it comes with full telemetry capability and RSSI signal.
 The three modes and receiver lock means that you won’t be crashing because you selected the wrong model.
 The FrSky Taranis X9D Plus is my favorite RC controller and you won’t be disappointed if you get it.
 However, I would only recommend this controller to those who have already had a bit of flying experience (intermediate to advanced) as it is an investment.